John Stead (bishop): Career

 English born, he grew up in Canberra, attending Deakin High School.
 He received a Bachelor of Education from the University of Canberra in 1979 and worked as a school teacher.
-In 1996 he was awarded a Bachelor's degree in Theology from the Sydney College of Divinity and was made a deacon in 1995 and a priest the following year.
+In 1996, he was awarded a Bachelor's degree in Theology from the Sydney College of Divinity and was made a deacon in 1995 and a priest the following year.
 He was awarded a Master of Ministry from the School of Theology at Charles Sturt University in 2022 with a focus on Pastoral (Professional) Supervision.

 Stead served as a priest in the Diocese of Canberra and Goulburn and was collated as an Archdeacon and installed as Rector of the Parish of St John's Wagga Wagga in 2004.
 In 2009 he was consecrated Assistant bishop of the Diocese of Bathurst and was based in Dubbo, and in 2012 was enthroned as Bishop of Willochra.
 He retired as Bishop on 2 July 2022.
-Bishop Stead is currently serving as a Locum at All Saints, Ainslie.
+Stead then became a locum at All Saints, Ainslie.